msg-CareerPaths/react-training/chapters/800-forms-and-validations.md

 >
 > Add some validation to your form (ex: check that the fields are not empty, that the price and weight inputs contain only numbers, etc.)
 >
 > Also create a new "Add" button on the product list.
-Pressing this button should open a view for creating a new product (which the same structure and buttons as the edit view).
+Pressing this button should open a view for creating a new product (which has the same structure and buttons as the edit view).

 ## Further Resources